Time's Up Legal Defense Fund: Funding

 The Fund was originally financed by fundraising through the TIME'S UP Foundation.
 The initial 2018 fundraising GoFundMe campaign for the TIME’S UP Legal Defense Fund raised $21 million in its first two months.

 As of January 2023, the Fund is financed through fundraising by the National Women’s Law Center.

 Work

-The Fund provides financial support for legal representation and media support and storytelling assistance in situations involving to individuals who have been subject to workplace sexual harassment.
+The Fund provides financial support for legal representation and media support and storytelling assistance in situations involving individuals who have been subject to workplace sexual harassment.

 The Fund has also awarded funding to community-based organizations for community outreach and education about workplace sex harassment.

 Through the NWLC’s Legal Network for Gender Equity, the Fund also connects individuals with legal help in situations involving sex discrimination, including sex harassment, in the workplace, education, and health care.

 Reception

-The New York Times in 2019 called the Fund "[Time's Up]'s crown jewel" and in 2021 said the initiative represented possibly Time's Up's most significant achievement.
+The New York Times in 2019 called the Fund "Time's Up's crown jewel" and in 2021 said the initiative represented possibly Time's Up's most significant achievement.